edumapurunga/pysid/README.md

-# sysid
+# pysid

-This is a System Identification package, based on numpy, that provide some tools based on the prediction error approach.
+This is a python System Identification package, based on numpy and scipy, that provide some tools for parametric identification of causal linear time-invarient systems.

+##Supported methods

 Here are the list ot the implemented methods
 - Least Squares
 - Instrumental Variables
 - Prediction Error method

+## Dependencies

+Currently, this packages is based on numpy.
+For this reason the basic packages dependencies are:

+- Numpy
+- Scipy

+## Installation